MEDSsnowtoday/Tutorials/README.md

 ```console
 conda activate snowtoday
 ```

+You will need to install the `gdal` package separately.
+Please refer to the [Python Package Index (PyPI) documentation](https://pypi.org/project/GDAL/) to facilitate this step of installation.

-Open the Tutorial repository in Jupyter Lab by running
+Once you have activated the environment and installed `gdal`, open the Tutorial repository in Jupyter Lab by running

 ```console
 jupyter lab
 ```

-or open [Visual Studio Code](https://code.visualstudio.com/) and activate the snowtoday environment.
+or open the [Visual Studio Code](https://code.visualstudio.com/) application and activate the snowtoday environment.

 ## Usage